 Fulfillment of these requirements does not guarantee admission to the Carver College of Medicine.
 The college's admissions committee selects applicants who appear to be best qualified to study and practice medicine.
 Preference is given to Iowa residents with high scholastic standing.
 Consideration also is given to outstanding nonresidents.

 Completion of the Medical College Admission Test (MCAT) is a requirement for admission.
-Applicants for the 2018 application cycle must have taken the MCAT between January 2014 and September 2017.
-The college will accept the pre-2015 MCAT for three years after the last test date (January 1, 2014).
+Applicants for the 2019 application cycle must have taken the MCAT between January 2015 and September 2018.
 The MCAT is offered on various dates between January and September.

 Personal interviews are part of the admission process.
 Candidates invited for an interview are contacted by the admissions committee.
 An external criminal background check is performed for all admitted students at the time of admission.